PlanetNovation/AgriImpact-Report-Wizard/README.md

 Currently only Agriculture Census tables work with this program.
 Future table support is outlined in [Future Plans](#future-plans).

 # Future Plans

-TODO: WHAT IS LEFT:
-- ## Priority:
-    - Documentation:
-        - Remove excess content from README.md
-        - Complete report documenting what, why, and how I did the thing
-- ## Would be nice:
+## Potential Additional Features:
 - Checkboxes for each data value so the user can choose to not export certain values
 - Colour coding for date and status
 - Single executable
 - Ensure libraries used are locked
 - Data entry for the rest of the things
-    - Better name for system
-    - Fix progress bar in extrapolation step
-    - Document #future-plans better
-- ## No time before Sept 5th:
 - Move data into a more permanent database
 - Update all code comments to follow the same formatting
 - Include more than just the census data

-## Notes to remember
-1. There are many different fields that this software does not grab despite available data.
-The reasoning for this is due to a number of factors:
-    <br>A. Data is limited or missing
-    <br>B. Provincial data is provided but not enough data to limit/extrapolate to just SE Alberta
-    <br>C. The original report did not include the data and to keep the project within scope only the prior data has been continued where possible
-Some of these fields may include things such as faba beans, hemp, greenhouse herbs, just to name a few.

 ## What can be improved
 1. Files and their associated keywords should be moved into a singular area.
 They are meant to be human readable but if this project was to used in another report it would require a significant amount of manual data entry in multiple areas.
 I am confident there is a change that would only require a "master list" to be input and for the system to dynamically create all of the files and attach the correlated data to the wizard_state.